The aeroplane models of Lilienthal

 - Other designs and models

-Earlier aeroplane models
+Earlier glider models

 wing span: 14 to 36 ft.